Viljandi: Geography

-The town is situated on the north-western shore of Lake Viljandi, which lies in the primeval valley.
-Green zones cover 27% of the town area.
+The city is situated on the north-western shore of Lake Viljandi, which lies in the primeval valley.
+Green zones cover 27% of the city's area.
 Public green areas cover about 418 ha, including 92 ha of parks.
 The largest is the nature-protected Castle Park, but also Valuoja Park, Kiigepark, Uueveski Park are worth mentioning.
 The main tree species are oak, lime, birch, and pine.
 The grandest tree-lined avenues are Maramaa (named after August Maramaa, twice the mayor of Viljandi) and Lembitu avenues.
 Among foreign species, American larch can be found in Köler avenue and Douglas fir in Uus street.

 Economy

 There were 871 businesses in Viljandi on 1 May 2005, 50% of them in service, 45% in trade, and 5% in production areas.
 The major industries represented are the construction materials industry, textile industry, and food and bakery industry.
 In 2005, the Investor of the Year title was awarded to the waterworks operator AS Viljandi Veevärk, the Employer award to AS Toom Tekstiil, and the Sponsor of the Year title to AS Viljandi Metall.
 Unemployment rate among the working-age population in Viljandi was about 3%.